 - Important: Don’t power off the miner or take out the ethernet cord during the firmware upgrade process.

-- Wait for 1~3 minutes for the system rebooting.
+- Wait for 1~3 minutes for the system to reboot.

-- Then firmware upgrade done.
-Please navigate to the “Miner Configuration” page to configure the miner again.
+- Then firmware upgrade will be done.
+Navigate to the “Miner Configuration” page to configure the miner again.